kmusayeva/ClevelandHeartDiseaseClassification/README.md

-Statistical analysis and predictive modeling of Cleveland heart disease dataset.
+Statistical analysis and predictive modeling of Cleveland heart disease data.